-☑ QUARTERLY REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EX XCHANGE ACT OF 1934 For the quarterly period ended September 30, 2023 ☐ TRANSITION REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 Commission File Number 001-07233 ANDEX INTERNATIONAL CORPORAT kact name of registrant as specified in its cha Delaware 31-0596149 (State of incorporation) (IRS Employer Identification No.) 23 Keewaydin Drive, Salem, New Hai (Address of principal executive offi 03079 (Zip Code) (603) 893-9701 (Re gistrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the A act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Value \$1.50 Per Share SXI New York Stock Exchange during the preceding 12 months (or for such shorter requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has su period that the registrant was required to fi tion 13 or 15(d) of the Securities Exchange Act of 1934 le such reports), and (2) has been subject to such filing a File required to be submitted pursuant to Rule 405 of iod that the registrant was required to submit such files). non-accelerated filer, smaller reporting company, or an "smaller reporting company," and "emerging growth Large accelerated filer $\boxtimes$ Non-accelerated filer $\square$ Accelerated filer □ Smaller reporting company Emerging growth company If an emerging growth company, indicate by any new or revised financial accounting standards prov to use the extended transition period for complying with age Act. $\ \square$ Indicate by check mark whether the Registrar it is a shell company (as defined in Rule 12b- ·2 of the Exchange Act).
-Yes □ No ⊠ The number of shares of Registrant's Commo n Stock outstanding on November 1, 2023 w 1 as 11,899,579.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended December 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 Commission File Number 001-07233 STANDEX INTERNATIONAL CORPORATION (Exact name of registrant as specified in its charter) Delaware 31-0596149 (State of incorporation) (I IRS Employer Identification No.) 23 Keewaydin Drive, Salem, New Hat (Address of principal executive offi 03079 (Zip Code) (603) 893-9701 (Re gistrant's telephone number, including area co de) Securities registered pursuant to Section 12(b) of the A .ct: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Value \$1.50 Per Share SXI New York Stock Exchange requirements for the past 90 days.
+Yes \boxtimes No \square period that the registrant was required to file bmitted electronically every Interactive Data I such reports), and (2) has been subject to such filing File required to be submitted pursuant to Rule 405 of on-accelerated filer, smaller reporting company, or an 'smaller reporting company," and "emerging growth Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer ☐ Smaller reporting company ☐ Emerging growth company ☐ If an emerging growth company, indicate by any new or revised financial accounting standards prov use the extended transition period for complying with e Act. \square Indicate by check mark whether the Registrar t is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵 The number of shares of Registrant's Commo n Stock outstanding on January 31, 2024 was 1 1,870,622.